 If a service or product includes both eligible and ineligible uses or components, the eligible portion may still qualify for E-Rate discounts.
 The applicant requesting discounts will be required to do a cost allocation to determine the cost of the eligible service or product.
 If a Form 471 contains a request for discounts and more than 30% of the services or products are ineligible for E-Rate funding, the entire request will be denied.

 IV.
 E-RATE APPLICATION PROCESS FOR APPLICANTS

 A. Process Overview

-The following outline provides a high-level overview of the application process for school and library applicants, noting the forms that must filed at each step and the applicable timeframe.
-(In the next section, we delve into these requirements in greater detail.)
+The following outline provides a high-level overview of the application process for school and library applicants.
+In the next section, we delve into these requirements in greater detail.